How To Start Your Baby on Solids And Support Their Development

 While the introduction of solid foods does initiate a significant shift in the baby’s microbiome, complete weaning - or no longer giving your baby breastmilk - has an even bigger impact and drives the maturation of the baby gut microbiome [15].
 Bifidobacterium will remain prominent in the baby gut, even with the introduction of solids, up until breastfeeding is ceased [14], [16].

 Eventually, however, it’s important for the gut microbiome to begin to diversify.
-Diversification at the right time, typically around 6 months, helps make the microbiome more robust to perturbation as a baby becomes more mobile and their environmental exposures increase, and influences neurological development [17].
+Diversification at the right time, typically around 6 months, helps make the microbiome more robust to perturbation as a baby becomes more mobile and their environmental exposures increase and influence neurological development [17].
 The introduction of new dietary fibers and other food components can shift your baby's gut microbiome towards a more mature adult-like gut community.
 This can mean increased levels of bacteria other than Bifidobacterium that make short-chain fatty acids (SCFAs) [18].

 Carbohydrates